Biography of Oscar Wilde

 1888: Constance Wilde gives a lecture on the subject “Dress”.

 1891: Oscar Wilde meets the writers Andre Gide and Emile Zola in Paris.
 26th January.
 “The Duchess of Padua” is staged at the Broadway Theatre New York under the title “Guido Ferranti.”

-1892: 20th February.
-“Lady Windermere’s Fan” is first produced at the “St. James’s Theatre, London.
-29th July.
-Lady Windermere’s Fan” ends its run at the St. James’s Theatre, London prior to a tour of the provinces.
+1892: On 20th February “Lady Windermere’s Fan” is first produced at the “St. James’s Theatre, London.
+It ends its run at the St. James’s Theatre, London on the 29th prior to a tour of the provinces.

 1894: Visits Paris to avoid further confrontation with the Marquess of Queensbury.

-1896: 3rd February.
-Oscar Wilde’s mother Jane dies.
-11th February.
-Sarah Bernhardt produces Salome at the Theatre de la Oeuvre in Paris after it is banned in England due to its biblical theme.
-Petitions the Home Secretary about a reduction in his sentence but receives no reply.
+1896: Oscar Wilde’s mother Jane dies on 3rd February.
+Sarah Bernhardt produces Salome on 11th February at the Theatre de la Oeuvre in Paris after it is banned in England due to its biblical theme.
+He petitions the Home Secretary about a reduction in his sentence but receives no reply.

-1898: 7th April.
-Constance dies after an operation on her spine.
+1898: Constance dies on 7th April after an operation on her spine.

 1899: His brother Willie dies on the 13th of March.